RomicaSimon/Automation-Testing-Project-Using-WebdriverIO/README.md

 # Automation-Testing-Project
-In this project there are some short Automation Test Samples that I have tried on the eMag website.
+In this project there are some basic Automation Test Samples that I have tried on the eMag and Bigfish websites using WebdriverIO framework.